aws/aws-cdk-rfcs/text/0477-policy-validation.md

 above has a `rules` property which is an array of `Rules` objects.
 The `Rules` class is a helper class that can be used to specify where the rules are located.

-CDK Policy Validation should never be used as a deployment gate or as an enforcement layer.
-It should instead be thought of as developer enablement.
-Ultimately, the development environment is under the control of individual developers and development teams.
-It's up to them to opt in to this feature, and to ensure that the policy validation is applied.
+The validation performed by the CDK at synth time can be bypassed by developers, and can therefore not be relied on as the sole mechanism of validation in large organizations.
+Some other mechanism to validate the same rule set more authoritatively should be set up independently, like CloudFormation Hooks or AWS Config.
+Nevertheless, CDK's ability to evaluate the rule set during development is still useful as it will improve detection speed and developer productivity.

 The goal of CDK Policy Validation is to minimize the amount of set up needed during development, and make it as easy as possible.
 For example, a typical workflow could be:

-> A note on the term "deployment gate" above.
-It is perfectly acceptable to have
-> policy at synth run as part of you CI or CD pipeline and prevent deployments.
-> What we want to ensure is that users do not think of that "deployment gate" as
-> a way to _ensure_ that their infrastructure deployment is compliant.
-It should
-> instead be thought of as a way to "fail fast" and report issues before
-> deployment.

 * Developer writes a CDK application without the correct validations config.
 * Developer deploys non-compliant stacks.
 * Deployment guardrails catch these violations, and instruct the developer to add a validations property to their application.
-* Developer adds the validations property, and avoids these violations going forward.

 #### Alternative